SteveObert/KatanaUSB_Midi_controller/README.md

 ![alt text](https://raw.githubusercontent.com/SteveObert/KatanaUSB_Midi_controller/master/images/IMG_2515.JPG)

 This is working prototype of a MIDI foot controller for a BOSS Katana using a Teensy 3.2.
 The foot controller sends sysex messages to the USB port on the Katana.
 The code emulates a GA-FC without a Tap Tempo switch and without additional footswitch connections (although there doesn’t seem to be any reason that’s not possible).
 The controller can also listen to a 5 pin MIDI IN port and can be programed to translate MIDI messages (PC, CC, etc.) to sysex and forward those to a Katana.
 However, you must know the Katana sysex.
-Sending MIDI out from the footswitch is also possible.
+Sending MIDI OUT from the footswitch is also possible.

 It seems reliable to me; however, it's not been tested by anyone but me.
 I'm not an experienced programmer so there's lots of room for optimization.

-Additionally, work needs to be done on the effect status messages.
+In the Simple sketch version, you will need to code the LCD and LEDs to work for your needs.
 Right now, they are setup for the way I use the Katana - when I switch amp channels I have all effects set to off.
 So, you'll need to change the programming if you use it differently.

-I'm working on a way to read FX status updates from the Katana but don't have it working yet.
+In the Katana_USB_MIDI_auto version LCD and LEDs are updated from the Katana's USB MIDI messages.
+Meaning, they should take of themselves.

+**Consider this unsupported beta software.**

-* Note I had to compile the sketch with the "fast" setting (debug also works), otherwise the USB mini host shield wouldn't work.
+* Note I had to compile the sketch with the "fast + LTO" setting (debug also works), otherwise the USB mini host shield wouldn't work.
 I also specified "Serial + MIDI" for testing and just "MIDI" when powered externally (not connected to a computer).

 Along with the Teensy 3.2, I use a Mini USB Host shield like this one: https://www.circuitsathome.com/usb-host-shield-hardware-manual/ along with the host shield library: https://github.com/felis/USB_Host_Shield_2.0.